Eric Mercury: 1980s to 1990s

 In August 1981, his album Gimme a Call Sometime was released on Capitol ST12126.
-In the short review, Billboard recommended the tracks, "It's Just Like Love", "To Become", "Gimme A Call Sometime" and "To Get it Right".
+In the short review, Billboard recommended the tracks "It's Just Like Love", "To Become", "Gimme A Call Sometime" and "To Get it Right".
 A gimmick used to promote the LP was the setting up of two toll-free numbers by Capitol.
 Callers who rang would go through to a tape recording of Eric Mercury giving a brief sales pitch.

-By 5 March 1983, the single Mercury recorded with Roberta Flack, "Our Love Will Stop the World" was at #66 in the Top 100 Black Contemporary Singles chart.
+By 5 March 1983, the single Mercury recorded with Roberta Flack, "Our Love Will Stop the World", was at #66 in the Top 100 Black Contemporary Singles chart.
 By 19 March, it was down to #93.
-The song actually peaked at no. 65.
+The song peaked at #65.

 Merc and Monk was a duo project with Thelonious Monk Jr. They released a self-titled album in 1985.

 2000s

 In 2019, Mercury collaborated with Anthony Aramouni, a Montreal composer, and the song "Bright Eyed Woman" was released.
 The launch of the song was to coincide with the 50th anniversary of the release of his album, Electric Black Man.

-In 2021, the highly collectable Eric Mercury & The Soul Searchers single, originally released on the SAC label saw a re-release on the Big Man Records label.
+In 2021, the highly collectible Eric Mercury & The Soul Searchers single, originally released on the SAC label, saw a re-release on the Big Man Records label.